-Detached bungalow with basement apartment steps to Finch West Subway and LRT
+Detached York U bungalow with basement suite, steps to Finch West Station and LRT

 Anatoli Chtcherbatov